Intubation Procedure Overview with Practice Questions

 35. What can happen if the patient receives too much sedation?

-Hypoventilation, apnea, cardiac arrest, and a loss of airway-protective reflexes
+Excessive sedation can lead to hypoventilation, apnea, cardiac arrest, and the loss of airway-protective reflexes.

 36. What two types of drugs are used for sedation?

-Narcotic analgesics are used to relieve pain and sedative hypnotics are used to decrease anxiety and induce sleep.
+Narcotic analgesics to relieve pain and sedative/hypnotics to decrease anxiety and induce sleep.

 37. What are three examples of narcotic analgesics?